cdillon/setmore-appointments/readme.txt

 }
 `

 Need help?
-Use the [support forum](https://wordpress.org/support/plugin/setmore-plus) or [contact me](https://www.wpmission.com/support).
+Use the [support forum](https://wordpress.org/support/plugin/setmore-plus) or submit a [support ticket](https://support.strongplugins.com/new-ticket).

 = Can I use different languages? =